Northern Nature and Environment

 See the Membership Directory for more details.

-June 2 to August 30, 2014 - exact arrival and departure dates depend on which and how many courses a student will take (see course dates above)
+early June to late August, 2015 - exact arrival and departure dates depend on which and how many courses a student will take (see course dates above)

 Based on tuition, housing, and meals at home university